fritzalder/faulty-point-unit/03_section-4_controlled-channel/Readme.md

 ./plot.py -f results.csv
 ```

+One can control how many tests the `binary_search` script is supposed to run with the `-a` flag which is set to 1000 by default.
+Example: `./binary_search.py -a 5` to just run 5 tests.
+Due to a static seed, the randomness is reproducible.
 To simply verify the plot based on the raw paper data, run `./plot.py -f paper_data.csv`.

-To run the controlled channel attack in the simulator, simply runt he `./test-sim.sh` script first to compile in simulator mode and then run the attack as normal.
+To run the controlled channel attack in the simulator, simply run the `./test-sim.sh` script first to compile in simulator mode and then run the attack as normal.
 It will use the compiled simulator binaries without any further changes to be made.

 ## Sample output